-In 2021 IJP are offering for the eighteenth time a travel and work fellowship for up to five young journalists from the Middle East, especially from Egypt, Lebanon, Jordan, Israel and Palestine to spend a two-month period in Germany.
+In 2022 IJP are offering for the nineteenth time a travel and work fellowship for up to five young journalists from the Middle East, especially from Egypt, Lebanon, Jordan, Israel and Palestine to spend a two-month period in Germany.
 We are doing this in cooperation with governmental institutions, foundations and sponsors in Germany and the Middle East.
 At the same time, the fellowship is being offered to journalists in Germany, who can apply to spend a two-month period in the Middle East.

 The two work fellowships each for journalists from Germany and Israel are named in honour of the journalist Ernst Cramer and the former mayor of Jerusalem Teddy Kollek and their exemplary dedication to the intensification of German-Israeli relations.

 The fellowship is intended to enable young journalists to familiarise themselves with the political issues in Germany at an early stage of their career.
 This will raise awareness of aspects of relations between Germany and the Middle Eastern region in future multipliers and will give them a personal insight into mentality, culture and everyday life in Germany and the European Union.

 The practical part of the fellowship ensures contact with colleagues in the region, and it is hoped this contact will be maintained in future years.
 This is also the intention of future alumni reunions in Berlin.